arunhotra/ansible-bigip-upgrades/Readme.md

 ## Prerequisites

   * Ansible 2.9
+  * Latest ansible collection installed - https://galaxy.ansible.com/f5networks/f5_modules.
+Use the command "ansible-galaxy collection install f5networks.f5_modules -p ./collections" so that the collections can be installed locally.
+The ansible config file currently points to the collections which are local.
-  * Latest ansible collection installed - https://galaxy.ansible.com/f5networks/f5_modules
+  * f5-sdk - pip3 install f5-sdk
+  * objectpath module (for sync) - pip3 install objectpath
   * Inventory populated
   * Ansible controller with access to internal BIG-IP and reachable to F5 license server
   * Ensure that there is an UPGRADES directory inside the parent folder (same level as inventory, playbooks and roles)